sinisuba/DirInfo/README.md

 ![exception-handling-UnauthorizedAccessException](../main/UnauthorizedAccessException.png?raw=true)

-`DirectoryNotFoundException` – if the user specifies an invalid path (e.g. `F:\TestDir\...`) while attempting to create a new directory, the following exception will be thrown: `Could not find a part of the path 'F:\TestDir\...`.
+`DirectoryNotFoundException` – if the user specifies an invalid path (e.g. `F:\TestDir\...`) while attempting to create a new directory, the following exception will be thrown: `Could not find a part of the path 'F:\TestDir\...'`.

 ![exception-handling-DirectoryNotFoundException](../main/DirectoryNotFoundException.png?raw=true)